Skip to main content

 About Academic Integrity

-Instances of academic misconduct have increased globally over the last couple of decades, threatening the integrity of higher education institutions.
-A particularly worrying aspect is the proliferation of online tools and services for cheating, including contract cheating companies or 'essay mills' that target students to complete their assignments for a fee and file sharing sites that harvest and share students' personal data.
+Instances of academic misconduct have increased globally over the last couple of decades, threatening the integrity of educational institutions.
+A particularly worrying aspect is the proliferation of online tools and services that can be used to cheat, including the ongoing development generative artificial intelligence (GenAI) technologies that can be inappropriately used to generate content for assignments (when this is not authorised and acknowledged), contract cheating companies or 'essay mills' that target students with offers to complete their assignments for a fee, and file sharing sites that collect course materials and harvest and share students' personal data.

-These forms of academic misconduct are often more difficult to detect than the old standard of copy and paste plagiarism, and they pose increased risks to both students and universities.
-Ireland is one of a few countries with legislation in place to prosecute contract cheating providers.
+These forms of academic misconduct are often more difficult to detect than the old standard of copy and paste plagiarism, and they pose increased risks to both students and educational institutions.

-It is vital that students and staff work together to decrease contract cheating.
-This can range from informing students about the risks associated with contract cheating, highlighting key supports such as offered by UCC's Skills Centre and UCC Library, integrating practices that foster academic integrity across the student learning journey, and redesigning assessments to lessen the possibility of cheating.
+It is vital that everyone in the University works together to promote academic integrity.
+This can range from informing students about the risks associated with contract cheating and file-sharing sites to highlighting key academic supports offered by UCC's Skills Centre and the Library, integrating practices that support academic integrity across the student learning journey, and redesigning assessments to lessen the possibility of cheating.

 Overview of course